1. Charter of the Technical Committee

 The TC will also take active role in nominating names for IEEE and ComSoc Awards, and distinguished lecturers, senior members and fellows.

-The TC’s flagship conferences are NOMS and IM.
+The TC’s flagship conferences are NOMS, IM and CNSM.
 NOMS will be held in even-numbered years and IM in odd-numbered years.
+CNSM is held yearly.

 - The TC shall first approve the amendment.

 - The TC Chair shall forward the approved P&Ps to the Governance Committee for feedback, copying the Chair of the Technical Committee Board.